 STEMS4Girls, Inc. (S4G) is on a mission to increase the representation of minority females in science, technology, engineering, and math studies and careers through STEM focused after school enrichment programs.
 In doing so we aim to promote greater access to resources that provide support in securing entry to pathways that open up various areas of study in the sciences and technology, as well as, into communities of learners where our target demographics have been traditionally underrepresented.

 As a 501(c)(3) public charity organization S4G's is passionate about building an inter-generational interdependent state-of-the-art STEM facility.
 Collective and collaborative actions will serve the community and help minority girls and youth succeed in pursuing and obtaining higher education in a STEM related field of study.
-Our commitment is to "turn stumbling blocks into ladders" that help our targeted demographics to be inspired, connected, engaged, supported, enriched, exposed and equipped to handle the impact of STEM in building sustainable, healthy communities.
+Our commitment is to "turn stumbling blocks into ladders" that help our targeted demographics to be inspired, connected, engaged, supported, enriched, exposed and equipped to handle the impact of science and technology in building sustainable, healthy communities.

 The facility will be populated by clients, students, and children who will be engaged actively by educators, tutors, and mentors.
 This structure and support system will inspire the next generation of women to participate in replicating, promoting and sustaining STEM’s educational practices as professional practitioners in the workforce as mentors, educators, parents, innovators, community and business leaders.